Wainscoting Layout Calculator

 Wainscoting consists of rails and stiles that surround a panel and adds a beautiful look to a home.
 There are several styles of wainscoting, including raised panel, flat panel, overlay panel, board and batten, and bead-board.

 Let’s talk a bit about terminology for the parts that make up wainscoting.
-The horizontal boards at the top and bottom of the panelling are called rails, and the vertical boards that separate the panels are called stiles.
+The horizontal boards at the top and bottom of the paneling are called rails, and the vertical boards that separate the panels are called stiles.

 The larger boards in the middle of the rails and stiles are called panels.
 Panels may be installed with trim between the rails and stiles, but a flat panel or board and batten look can be achieved without installing a wood panel.